 Latin America’s largest industrial and commercial centre, and often the gateway to Brazil through its modern international airport, is São Paulo.
 The city is known for being the economic engine that pulls the rest of the Brazilian economy behind it.
 São Paulo, you will also discover, is one of the world’s great cosmopolitan cities and is only not better known and respected due to the proximity of its somewhat more famous and infamous neighbour, Rio de Janeiro.

-Brazil, as many visitors have already discovered and will be happy to tell you, and was shown during the 2014 World Cup, is much, much more than just Rio de Janeiro and São Paulo.
+Brazil, as many visitors have already discovered and will be happy to tell you, and was shown during the 2014 World Cup and 2016 Olympics, is much, much more than just Rio de Janeiro and São Paulo.
 It is a country of many hidden treasures and experiences waiting to be uncovered and discovered, and Rio is just the opening chapter.

 For a full guide to Brazil, check out our sister site Brazil the Guide.